bibleexchange/courses/song-of-solomon-study-related/song of Solomon 02.md

 	a.
 Let Him Kiss me

-     “Let him kiss me with the kisses of his mouth:”
+ &quot;Let him kiss me with the kisses of his mouth:&quot;
 The Bride never mentions the name of the Bridegroom but describes Him as
 		O thou whom my soul loveth
 			 Her Beloved and the King

  1).
 Let Him
  She has a singleness of eye
- kiss-  The seal of a Close Relationship  single eye- can’t see any one else
+ kiss- The seal of a Close Relationship single eye- can&apos;t see any one else

  	True Love has a single eye- she is totally separated from the world

- Vs.2 “ Let him”
+ Vs.2 &quot; Let him&quot;

-              1:2 “for thy love”
+ 1:2 &quot;for thy love&quot;
-              1:7 “Whom my soul loveth” embraced by only Him She has one love and there is no other that has her attention.
+ 1:7 &quot;Whom my soul loveth&quot; embraced by only Him
+ She has one love and there is no other that has her attention.
  She is totally committed to Him.

  Note: He will not embrace you while you embrace the world.
 God is a jealous God and He wants you for Himself.

 Talk about the one you love
 God is looking for an expression from her that He is it.
 The first-The last-and He is the only one.

  b.
 Let Him kiss me
  her lover is absent and she has an inner longing for Him

  The great love of the maiden and the expression of her desire.

  The cry of the soul:
  Oh to be in His presence
  To be near Him
-                                 To feel His embrace in your soul Though Jesus is absent from us yet He is near at hand
+ To feel His embrace in your soul
+Though Jesus is absent from us yet He is near at hand

 Ps.
 110:1; Acts 2:33; 7:55-56; Eph.
 1:20; Col.3:1